naganowl/postcss-squeaky-clean/DOCS.md

 ### `regExps`

 An array of strings that represent regular expressions to target specific internal/helper method invocations within a codebase that can be targeted by the plugin.
-See 0c645c5 for an example.
+See [some specs](https://github.com/naganowl/postcss-squeaky-clean/commit/0c645c5) for an example.

 ## `heuristic` plugin